 Get your copy of Alcohol Use and Abuse

 Nationwide, nearly one in 13 people over the age of 12 has a drinking problem.
 Millions more engage in risky drinking behaviors that jeopardize their health, relationships, productivity, and general well-being.
-This report explores the many factors to consider when deciding how much (if any) alcohol is safe for you.
+This Special Health Report, Alcohol Use and Abuse, explores the many factors to consider when deciding how much (if any) alcohol is safe for you.
 It also details the dangers of alcohol misuse, from drunk driving to chronic, life-threatening health conditions.

 Will drinking help my heart or harm my health?